Sage-is/WEB-Sage.Education-docs/docs/mission.md

 Imagine a world where local, open models that can run on any machine, united as one, outperform proprietary giants like GPT-4.
 Even better, imagine us all having the capability to train and reproduce state-of-the-art models like GPT-4 or GPT-5 from scratch, using high-quality, curated data.

 Here's the thing, though: one of the biggest challenges in creating these foundation and fine-tune models is the substantial need for **[high-quality data](https://arxiv.org/abs/2305.11206)**, which is both costly and time-consuming to gather and curate.
-This is where Sage WebUI's mission comes into play.
+This is where Sage.is AI-UI's mission comes into play.
 Our mission is to contribute to this vision by building the best AI interface and crowdsourcing curated datasets from our community of users.

 — [Alexander Somma Sage.is CTO](https://www.sage.is)